simonthak/simonthak/README.md

-- 👋 Hi, I’m Simon.
+- 👋 Hi, I’m Simon
-- 👀 I’m interested in tech, startups, traning, and music.
+- 👀 I’m interested in tech, startups and building stuff
 - 🌱 I’m currently learning Javascript, html and CSS
 - 📫 How to reach me: simonthak@gmail.com